Systems of Twinned Systems: A Systematic Literature Review: Results

-Reliability and security are the most frequently addressed non-functional properties in SoTS research.
-As shown in \tabref{tab:reliability-table} and \tabref{tab:security-table}, reliability appears in (\xofyp{41}{80}) studies, mostly through architectural mechanisms.
-These include fallback to local or lightweight DTs during communication loss \cite{alam2017c2ps, larsen2024towards}, asynchronous communication for handling intermittent updates \cite{acharya2023twins, liu2020web-based}, and runtime fault recovery \cite{esterle2021digital, villalonga2021decision-making}.
-However, only (\xofyp{2}{80}) studies formally model reliability, and only (\xofyp{3}{80}) validate it through simulation or fault injection \cite{park2020digital, saraeian2022digital}.
+As shown in \tabref{tab:reliability-table} and \tabref{tab:security-table}, reliability as a concern appears in (\xofyp{41}{80}) studies, mostly addressed at the architectural level.
+Some typical architecture-level mechanisms for reliability of SoTS include fallback to local or lightweight DTs during communication loss~\cite{alam2017c2ps, larsen2024towards}, asynchronous communication for handling intermittent updates~\cite{acharya2023twins, liu2020web-based}, and runtime fault recovery~\cite{esterle2021digital, villalonga2021decision-making}.
+However, only (\xofyp{2}{80}) studies formally model reliability, and only (\xofyp{3}{80}) validate it.
+Those that do, typically validate reliability through simulation or fault injection \cite{park2020digital, saraeian2022digital}.

 Security is covered architecturally in (\xofyp{19}{80}) studies, often through secure communication, access control, or authentication \cite{aziz2022empowering, acharya2023twins, dobie2024network}.
 Just (\xofyp{2}{80}) studies model security explicitly, and (\xofyp{3}{80}) perform validation through threat simulation or attack injection \cite{malayjerdi2022combined, stary2022privacy}.